jchen31995/Personal-React-Redux-Boilerplate/documentation/techstack.md

-# Exploring the tech Stack
+# Exploring The Tech Stack
 This is a quick look at some of the technologies used to build this boilerplate!
 Nothing particularly fancy right now, but who knows?
 That might change soon!